icopy-site/awesome/docs/awesome/awesome-quantified-self.md

 - [Everyday](https://everyday.app/) - Simple and beautiful habit tracker for the Web, iOS and Android.
 Has a web extension to add it to your browser's new tab.
 - [Emoji Log](https://emojilog.rosano.ca) - Track habits without streaks using emoji.
 - [Conjure](https://conjure.so) - Habits, goals and time tracker with rules engine, data layer, API, dashboards and more.
 (Web, Desktop, iOS, Android).
+- [MissionMate](https://www.missionmate.team/) - Virtual Habit Coach for in your groupchat (telegram).
+Log activities with photos or text, earn points, and compete with friends to build consistent habits together.

 ### Health
 - [AlcDroid](http://alcdroid.flx-apps.com/) - Alcohol consumption tracking and BAC calculation app that offers various statistics regarding your drinking behavior (Android).